Bondla Wildlife Sanctuary

 Bondla Wildlife Sanctuary is located in northeastern Goa, India in Sattari, Ponda and Sanguem.
 The total area of the park is 7.98 km^{2}, making it the smallest of the wildlife sanctuaries in Goa.
 It is a popular destination for both tourists and schoolchildren, as it contains the only zoo in Goa.

 Bondla Wildlife Sanctuary provides sanctuary to leopards who have been injured in human-wildlife conflict, as well as "dancing" bears and cobras who, along with their trainers, need a new life after this treatment of endangered wildlife.
 Bondla Zoo is known for its successful breeding of gaur.
 The zoo provides an excellent environment to breed and do research on animals.

 Geography

 Bondla Wildlife Sanctuary is located 38 km from Madgaon and 46 km from Panaji.
-It is located next to Mhadei Wildlife Sanctuary, and Mollem National Park, and Bhagwan Mahaveer Wildlife Sanctuary.
+It is located next to Mhadei Wildlife Sanctuary, and Bhagwan Mahaveer Sanctuary and Mollem National Park.

 The forest is a moist deciduous forest, filled with patches of semi-evergreen trees.

 The best time to visit the sanctuary is from October to March, when the temperature is moderate.